ibm-mas/mas-performance/docs/pd/db2-performance-diagnosis.md

         - Press **z** and **5** to sort by cpu usage
         - Copy SQL Hashcode
         - Press **L** and Paste SQL Hashcode
-* Notes: Be caution to take any snapshot.
+* Notes: Be cautions when taking any snapshot.
 * See more details on [User Manual](http://www-01.ibm.com/support/docview.wss?uid=swg27009542&aid=1)

 ### Diagnosis Commands